 Different plugins run during different stages of your build.
 When multiple plugins are set to run in the same stage, they will run in the order they are listed in the Netlify configuration file.
 A plugin's README will indicate if order is important to that plugin's functionality.

 When you save your changes to your Netlify configuration file and push them to your linked repository, the build that's triggered will run with your newly installed plugins.
 If you would like to test a plugin before running it in a production build, you can use a branch deploy or Deploy Preview, or you can run the build locally with Netlify CLI.

 Remove a plugin

-To remove a plugin from your site, delete or comment out the plugin's configuration fields from your Netlify configuration file.
+For plugins installed via Netlify configuration file, delete or comment out the plugin's configuration fields from your configuration file.
 When you push your committed changes, the build that's triggered will run without the plugin.

 Did you find this doc useful?

 Your feedback helps us improve our docs.